spockthewok/TS2BetaFloors/README.md

    reflections.
 For example, swimming pools on elevated terrain will reflect what pools at the ground level are seeing, and the same problem also occurs with the pond water in Castaway Stories.

 -  The height of each camera's reflection plane is calculated using the elevation of the floor tile at the centre of the lot, presumably because this is where houses are commonly built.
 This is fine in most circumstances, but if a lot has particularly uneven terrain, or has multiple buildings of differing elevations, reflections can become inaccurate.

 -  Likewise, the game has no concept of basements (the lowest level it considers is level 0, the ground floor), so the reflections for any reflective floors placed below ground level will be drawn from the base height of the lot's terrain.

 -  Mirrors on the levels below a reflective floor will be visible in the floor's reflection, due to the stenciling method mirrors use to mark out and project their reflections.

 ## Installation
 ### <ins>Plugin</ins>
 **Sims2RPC Users:**

-1. Download the zip file found under the [Releases](https://github.com/spockthewok/TS2BetaFloors/releases/latest) section of this repository.
+1. Download `TS2BetaFloors.zip`, found under the [Releases](https://github.com/spockthewok/TS2BetaFloors/releases/latest) section of this repository.
-2. Extract the `.asi` plugin within the zip file to the `\TSBin\mods` directory, found under wherever you have the Sims 2 installed to.
-For example, on my machine, the plugin would be moved to:
+2. Extract `TS2BetaFloors.asi` from the zip file to the `\TSBin\mods` directory, found wherever you have the Sims 2 installed.
+For example, on my machine, it would be extracted to:

    `E:\Games\The Sims 2\Fun with Pets\SP9\TSBin\mods`